Bangsawan

-Bangsawan (Jawi: بڠساون) is a type of traditional Malay opera or theatre performed by a troupe, and accompanied by music and sometimes dances.
-The bangsawan theatrical performance encompasses music, dance and drama.
-It is widely spread in the Malay cultural realm in Malaysia, Indonesia, Singapore and Brunei.
-The artform is indigenous in Malay Peninsula, Riau Islands, Sumatra and coastal Borneo.
+Bangsawan (Jawi: بڠساون) is a type of traditional Malay opera or theatre performed by a troupe and accompanied by music and sometimes dances.
+The bangsawan theatrical performance encompasses music, dance, and drama.
+It is widely spread in the Malay cultural realm in Malaysia, Indonesia, Singapore, and Brunei.
+The artform is indigenous to the Malay Peninsula, Riau Islands, Sumatra, and coastal Borneo.

 Etymology

 In the Malay language, bangsawan means "nobleman".
-Bangsa means "nation", "race", from the Sanskrit word vamsa which means "family", "dynasty".
+Bangsa means "nation", "race", from the Sanskrit word vamsa, which means "family", "dynasty".
 The suffix -wan comes from the Sanskrit suffix -vant.
 A person is called bangsawan if he is descended from royal family (kings, princes, etc.).
 The theatre is called bangsawan because it is most often depicting the legends and stories of Malay nobles that took place in istana (Malay palaces and courts).

 There was another category of noblemen in Indonesia, precisely in Java, called priyayi, who were not members of royal or princely families but formed a sort of nobles of the Robe, exerting administrative functions, including that of adipati (governor).

 Theme

 The bangsawan theatre usually centered on istana or Malay palace.
 The main theme of bangsawan theatre is usually based upon the adventure, romance and conquest of Malay sultans, kings, heroes, nobles, princes and princesses, that took place in various Malay courts in the archipelago.
 The fertile local Malay legends and epics such as the "Sulalatus Salatin" provides storylines and theme for the story to develop.
 The Malay King such as Seri Tri Buana and the popular Malay heroes such as the adventure of Hang Tuah of Malacca are the popular bangsawan themes.
-Another themes such as "Seulas Nangka" story about the history of Siak Sri Indrapura Sultanate.
+Other themes such as the play "Seulas Nangka" tells about the history of Siak Sri Indrapura Sultanate.
+Popular folklore was also a theme, the play "Panglima Nayan" tells the story of a robin hood-like character active in late 19th-century central Kedah.

 Form

 The bangsawan theatre is quite similar to western opera or drama, where the stories are presented through acting and singing, and certain characters are played during performance.
 The stories are drawn from diverse sources, such as local Malay, Indonesian, Indian, Arabic, Chinese and Western sources.
 Music, dance and costumes are used depending on the story being told.
 The performance is accompanied by music consists of gendang, rebana, drum and violin, playing Malay music and chanting dendang or Malay songs.

+Acting was done on improvisation to suit audience reactions, and hence actors played without scripts.